bernardo1024/Sanwaf-UI/README.md

-	hoverShowLabel 		- Include the associated label text in the hover message colorLabel 		- Change the color of the label colorInput 		- Change the color of the input element onFocusDisableColors 	- When an element gets focus, remove all error coloring (element & label) showOnPage 		- Element id to be made visible if an error is detected (to provide custom message) showOnPageSanwafTable 	- Element id to insert the Sanwaf-ui table of errors alertWithPopup 		- Show an alert dialog containing the Sanwaf-ui errors
+	hoverShowLabel 		- Include the associated label text in the hover message colorLabel 		- Change the color of the label colorInput 		- Change the color of the input element showOnPage 		- Element id to be made visible if an error is detected (to provide custom message) showOnPageSanwafTable 	- Element id to insert the Sanwaf-ui table of errors alertWithPopup 		- Show an alert dialog containing the Sanwaf-ui errors